tradingview-pine-seeds/docs/data_tutorial.md

 # Tutorial how to add symbols to the TradingView chart
-__There are only 5 pull requests that can be accepted per day__.
-You can add multiple symbols at once by following steps below
+__There are only 5 pull requests that can be merged into main repository per day__.
+You can add multiple symbols at once by following steps below/
 ## Add symbol description
 1. Add description of your symbol in the [JSON file](data.md#symbol_info-format) in `symbol_info` directory.
 2. In your repository check if action `Check data and create PR` finished successfully.